-Prepare your evergreen of choice in your composition.
-Here is a sample of a shrub and then a tree.
-Each will show a slightly different way to create the same effect.
+For this tutorial, we’ll be painting a bush and a tree.
+Each will show a slightly different way to create the same, snowy effect.

-For the shrub, I formed my planned outline with leaves and then a rough line outline to complete the entire shape that will need to conform to its place in a composition.
+For the shrub, we formed a planned outline with leaves and then a rough line outline to complete the entire shape that will need to conform to its place in a composition.

 After you have a shape that conforms to your compositional needs, fill in some branches here and there, as if they have pushed their way through the layer of snow.

-For the shrub, I applied a soft blue wash all over.
-For the tree, I applied only a wash behind the tree.
-The only difference between the two different wash approaches will be that the I wanted the snow on the tree to be really white and the background color will give the contrast I need.
-It is just a matter of preference.
+For the shrub, apply a soft blue wash all over.
+For the tree, apply only a wash behind the tree.
+The only difference between the two different wash approaches will be that we want the snow on the tree to be really white and the background color will give the contrast we need.
+But really, it is just a matter of preference.

-The leaves of the shrub are painted next.
+Paint the bush’s leaves.
 Some are defined and clearly poking all the way out of the snow mounded on the plant.
 Other leaves are partially exposed and some are “ghosted,” which simply means painted lightly so they look to be just under a thin layer of snow.

-I have added a little shading under some of the leaves to enhance detail.
-And a little shading just where partially exposed leaves are emerging from the snow.
+Add a little shading under some of the leaves to enhance detail.
+Then add a little shading just where partially exposed leaves are emerging from the snow.

 Next, you can really bring out your snow-covered bush with a little blue shading where the snow may have softly cracked away at the bottom of the shrub and deepening your background hue behind the snow on the shrub.

-This method is more free form.
-You wet the areas where the branches are exposed and saturate them with color.
+This method is more freeform than painting the bush.
+Wet the areas where the branches are exposed and saturate them with color.
 A method that will allow for one of the lovely traits unique to watercolor paints — seepage of saturation in a wetted area that forms its own effect even if you are still mostly in control.

-When your color is dry, you can add more layers of color or as I did, just deepen the color just where the branches are deepest in the shadows.
+When your color is dry, you can add more layers of color, just deepen the color just where the branches are deepest in the shadows.